-- Providing the access to electricity for Benangin Health Center in the East Teweh Sub-district, Central Kalimantan Province.
-BEK handed over a rooftop solar panel with a capacity of 6,000 wph to support 24-hour health service of community health center (Puskesmas) in 2,855 communities. - Supporting free healthcare services including physical examinations of Community Health Center (Posyandu) for babies and toddlers, and offerinig new mother checkup program. - Donating medical kit to community health center, and food to people in difficulties during the spread of COVID-19. - Providing access to clean water access for 920 households in Kandolo Village, Santan Tengah Village and Santan Ilir Village.
-IMM also supported the community to establish the village-own enterprises so they can be self sustainable.
+- Providing access to electricity for Benangin Health Center in the East Teweh Sub-district, Central Kalimantan Province.
+BEK handed over a rooftop solar panel with a capacity of 6,000 wph to support 24-hour health service of community health center (Puskesmas) in 2,855 communities. - Supporting free healthcare services including physical examinations of Community Health Center (Posyandu) for babies and toddlers, and offering new mother checkup program - Donating medical kits to the community health center, and food to people in difficulties the spread of COVID-19 - Providing access to clean water for 920 households in Kandolo Village, Santan Tengah Village and Santan Ilir Village.
+IMM also supported the community to establish the village-own enterprises so they can be self-sustaining